-Sub-section 3.1 basically imposes no restriction on the types of admissible mechanisms except for $\Gamma = \Gamma{SP}$ .
-First, this sub-section identifies a minimal set of necessary conditions for partially-honest implementation with no restriction on $\Gamma$ .
+Sub-section 3.1 studies partially-honest implementation by canonical mechanisms.
+First, this sub-section identifies a minimal set of necessary conditions for partially-honest implementation with no restriction on the class Γ of admissible mechanisms.
 The necessary conditions include only weaker variants of the no-veto power condition.
-Then, by setting $\Gamma = \Gamma{SP}$ , it is shown that a slight strengthening of this minimal set of necessary conditions fully identifies the class of SCCs that are partially-honest implementable - by canonical mechanisms.

-The section, then, turns to study partially-honest implementation by mechanisms with strategy space reductions.
-While sub-section 3.2 studies partially-honest implementation by s-mechanisms, sub-section 3.3 analyzes the same implementation problem by focusing on self-relevant mechanisms.
-For each of these two types of mechanisms, their respective sub-sections identify a minimal set of necessary conditions that an SCC F must satisfy if it is partially-honest implementable.
+Then, by setting $\Gamma = \Gamma{SP}$, it is shown that a slight strengthening of this minimal set of necessary conditions fully identifies the class of SCCs that are partially-honest implementable when the domain of preferences is rich enough.
+The section, then, turns to study partially-honest implementation by s-mechanisms.
+Sub-section 3.2 identifies a minimal set of necessary conditions that an $SCC \ F$ must satisfy if it is partially-honest implementable by an s-mechanism.
 The identified necessary conditions incorporate a Maskin monotonicity-like condition.
-Finally, given $\Gamma = \Gamma{SP}$ , it is reported that a slight strengthening of the necessary conditions for s-mechanisms (resp., self-relevant mechanisms) fully characterizes partially-honest implementation by s-mechanisms (resp., self-relevant mechanisms).
+Finally, it is reported that a slight strengthening of the necessary conditions for s-mechanisms fully characterizes partially-honest implementation by s-mechanisms if $\Gamma = \Gamma{SP}$ and the domain \mathcal{R}^n of admissible preferences satisfies condition RD.

-The sets of conditions that are necessary and sufficient for partially-honest implementation are more complex than those obtained by Moore and Repullo (1990), Tatamitani (2001), and Lombardi and Yoshihara (2010), but they are remarkably weaker and do provide additional insights; we refer the reader to Section 4 for more details.
+The sets of conditions that are necessary and sufficient for partially-honest implementation are more complex than those obtained by Moore and Repullo (1990) and Lombardi and Yoshihara (2010), but they are remarkably weaker and do provide additional insights; we refer the reader to Section 4 for more details.